 eQ co-investigator Leslie Regan Shade has co-edited "Traversing Technologies," a journal that was created out of a colloquium series that was focused on Feminist and Queer perspectives on techno-science.
 To peruse the articles, follow the link to "Traversing Technologies" here.

-Inequality in Gaming By Trevor Milford (eQuality Project Research Assistant) On 15 September, professional gamer and game designer Stephanie Harvey came to the University of Ottawa to discuss her experiences in the gaming industry.
+By Trevor Milford (eQuality Project Student) On 15 September, professional gamer and game designer Stephanie Harvey came to the University of Ottawa to discuss her experiences in the gaming industry.
 As a doctoral candidate working on issues involving discrimination in gaming, I was particularly interested to hear Stephanie’s insights on how inequality and virtual harm impacted her livelihood.
-I’d heard about the event t
+I’d heard about the event through a promotional article entitl

 eQuality collaborator Professor Anne Cheung partnered with Professor Jane Bailey, Dr. Edward Chan, Dr. Yongxi Chen, and, Dr. Dennis Chun-Lok Fung on “Tackling Cyberbullying by Enhancing Privacy Protection: A Comparative and an Interdisciplinary Study.”
 For more information, please click here.